taborgreat/creative-ideas/README.md

 7. **Test New Plans**: Experiment with new strategies and plans using the power of LLMs.
 This allows you to generate fresh insights, helping you test and refine your approach in a data-driven manner.

-## Getting Started

-To get started with this system, clone the repository and follow these steps:

-Assign a mongodb uri in .env based off example.env

-*To make something from your mind into the present

-To switch from development to production-> change the frontend/.env to the server IP or DNS record switch the CORS on server from local network to front end website change port to 443